Mexico Invest Free shortlist

 The practical rule: if the developer cannot show you an individually recorded escritura fraction for your share with your name in the registry, it is functionally a timeshare regardless of the marketing language used.

-Buyer scenarios: who should consider each option
+What should buyers verify on buyer scenarios: who should consider each option?

 Scenario A: Frequent Mexico traveler, no investment objective